 When is the best time to go canyoning in the Blue Mountains?

-I’ve only done canyoning a few times in my life (in Vanuatu and the Blue Mountains), so I won’t pretend to be an expert.
+I’ve only done canyoning a few times in my life (in Vanuatu, the Blue Mountains and Cairns), so I won’t pretend to be an expert.
 But after discussing with the guides during our couple of canyoning trips in the Blue Mountains, I feel like summer and early autumn are the best seasons to go canyoning.

 Summer brings the heat which allows you not to get too cold when you’re wet.
 However, the climb back may be strenuous.

 In early Autumn, the water should have warmed up a little bit from the hot summer days.
 And if you’re lucky, you’ll have a lovely sunny day but the heat shouldn’t be too bad as you climb back.

 Have you ever done canyoning or visited the Blue Mountains?
 Leave a comment below!

 Where to stay in the Blue Mountains

 The Blue Mountains can be visited on a day trip from Sydney – and you don’t even need a car as the train will take you there.
 It was my prefered option to save on accommodation costs when I was travelling on a budget and living in Sydney.